newwikiorder/fandom-modules/src/blocks/README.md

 # How it works

 A "plain english" configuration API is defined by a set of variables scoped to `:root` and namespaced to `block`.
-(SEE: `_api.scss`) These variables should be overriden in a `:root` block on a wiki's Special:CSS based on that wiki's needs.
+These variables should be overriden in a `:root` block on a wiki's Special:CSS based on that wiki's needs.
 Portable "skins" or "themes" can also be created simply from a given `:root` block that can be copied and pasted anywhere.

 This stylesheet then worries about how and where to apply these variables, so that end-users don't have to sort through all the different selectors or know actual CSS properties.